History of Málaga Cathedral

 A Brief History of Málaga Cathedral

 However, the project was soon abandoned and resumed in 1550, when the Renaissance and Baroque styles were more fashionable.
 The cathedral was designed by several architects, such as Diego de Siloé, Andrés de Vandelvira, and José de Bada, who gave it a harmonious and elegant appearance.
-The cathedral was built with stone from the quarries of the Axarquía region, and decorated with sculptures, paintings, and stained glass windows.
+The cathedral was built with stone from the quarries of the Axarquía region.
+It was decorated with sculptures, paintings, and stained glass windows.

 The construction of the cathedral lasted for more than 200 years, until 1782, when it was stopped due to lack of funds and political instability.
 As a result, the cathedral was left unfinished, with only one tower completed out of the two that were planned.
 The missing tower gave the cathedral its nickname of La Manquita, which is still used today.
 The cathedral was consecrated in 1829, and declared a National Monument in 1931.